dotnet/roslyn/docs/features/compilation-from-portable-pdb.md

 ## List of Compiler Flags

+#### CSharp Flags That Can Be Derived From PDB

+* checksumalgorithm
+* link
+    - Represented by a metadata reference with `EmbededInteropTypes=true`
+* main
+    - Already stored in PDB as the entry point token
+* moduleassemblyname
+* modulename

 #### CSharp Flags Not Included

 * appconfig
 * baseaddress
 * bugreport
-* checksumalgorithm
-    - Already stored in PDB for each source file
 * debug
 * delaysign
 * doc